San Gabriel River Regional Monitoring Program

 The OEHHA Advisory Tissue Levels (ATLs) were developed with the recognition that there are unique health benefits associated with fish consumption and that the advisory process should be expanded beyond a simple risk paradigm in order to best promote the overall health of the fish consumer.
 ATLs protect consumers from being exposed to more than the average daily reference dose for non-carcinogensor to a lifetime cancer risk level of 1 in 10,000 for fishers who consume an 8 ounce fish fillet containing a given amount of a specific contaminant.

-Launch the map and click on a fishing site to see which fish were collected and if the concentration of either mercury, DDT, PCB or selenium exceeded an OEHHA consumption restriction guideline.
+Click the View Monitoring Porgam link on the left, and then select a site to view which fish were collected and if the concentration of either mercury, DDT, PCB or selenium exceeded an OEHHA consumption restriction guideline.
 For much more information on these guidelines we suggest you review the fish advisory information published by the State of California.

 How we determine if it’s safe to eat fish